WS-UB/WL-Local-Server/README.md

         python3 csi_calibration.py
 ```

-6. Enter the name of your data folder.
+6. Enter the name of your data folder and the file name

 ```
-        Name of data folder?: {Your folder name}
+        folder?: {Your folder name}
+        filename.parquet?: {Your file name}
 ```

 7. The CSI Heatmaps will be sent to the "{Your folder name}\_DC_Heatmaps" folder on the MinIO Server.

 ## 4: Fetching parquet for ML model from MinIO database to csv.
 (REQUIRED FOR ML model)

 1. ssh into the WILOC server:

 ```